hugo-ribaud/bumb-buddy/memory-bank/activeContext.md

 _Version: 1.0_
 _Created: 2024-06-09_
-_Last Updated: 2024-06-09_
+_Last Updated: 2024-06-10_

 ## Current Focus

-Internationalization (i18n) implementation phase completed.
-The app now supports multiple languages with a robust i18n system, including English, Spanish, and French translations.
-Right-to-left (RTL) layout support has been added to prepare for future language additions.
+Food safety database implementation completed.
+The app now includes a comprehensive database of foods with safety ratings for pregnancy, complete with filtering by category and safety status.
+The database is powered by Supabase with Realtime functionality for instant updates.

 ## Immediate Next Steps